kunotatemaki/RukiaFilms/README.md

 # RukiaFilms
-Insert your api key in the gradle.properties
+Insert your api key in the gradle.properties`

+API_KEY=your api key